krrish-jindal/ROS2_AMR/README.md

    - Follow the instructions provided in the [ROS Documentation](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html) to install ROS Humble on your system.

 2. **Create ROS Workspace:**
-   - Refer to the ROS tutorials to [Create a Workspace](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).
+   - Refer to the ROS tutorials to [Create a Workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).
    - Once created, remember that the setup.bash file needs to be sourced every time you open a new terminal.
 To automate this, follow these steps:
+   **_NOTE:_** Skip 3 while creating workspace instead clone this repo inside src dir

       ```bash
       nano ~/.bashrc